-DSL is considered a big brother of a dial-up internet connection; many phone network providers offer DSL services that have high-speed internet connectivity.
+DSL is considered a big brother of a dial-up internet connection; many phone network providers offer DSL services with high-speed internet connectivity.
 The internet connection is delivered to the user via the existing telephone network.
-There are two main types of DSL technology, and they are symmetrical and asymmetrical.
+There are two main DSL technology types: symmetrical and asymmetrical.

 In a symmetrical connection, a user has equal upstream and downstream speed.
-But in the asymmetrical, the downstream speed is much more as compared to the upstream.
-Also, in DSL, the asymmetrical connection is preferred because most of the users on the Internet are downloading the content and not uploading it often.
+But in the asymmetrical, the downstream speed is much higher than the upstream.
+Also, in DSL, the asymmetrical connection is preferred because most Internet users are downloading the content and not uploading it often.

-In a fiber-optic connection, data uses light as a transfer medium instead of electric voltage, which is generally used in broadband cable connections.
-One of the best things about the fiber optic cable is that it transmits the internet packets at the speed of light.
+In a fibre-optic connection, data uses light as a transfer medium instead of electric voltage, which is generally used in broadband cable connections.
+One of the best things about the fibre optic cable is that it transmits the internet packets at the speed of light.